 The overall finish of the restaurant is a perfect blend of modern and rustic with touches of stone, metal, glass, natural wood tables with cream leather seats and aqua upholstery set against historic masonry walls and charming 17th century architecture.

 “Our designer Stephanie Bélanger did an exceptional job of blending these two contrasting styles into a really harmonious space that is inviting and appeasing,” said Therrien.
 "We obtained the perfect amount of contrast between textures and styles by using the slabs at the proper places.”

 1cm ultra-thin Saint Henry Black granite slabs complement the sleek, integrated vanity and backsplash designs with wall mount faucets

 The restaurant group also chose Polycor for the gorgeous contemporary decor of Kerrmess, the decadent dessert shop attached to L’Orygine.
-The clean white finish of the PEARL GREY™ marble enhances the white finish of the entire space, including the white epoxy floors.
+The clean white finish of the GEORGIA MARBLE - PEARL GREY™ marble enhances the white finish of the entire space, including the white epoxy floors.